Six Feet Not Far Enough Apart for COVID-19 Social Distancing

 Cartoon figures of a man and woman holding a sign that says Stay at Home.

-Hypothetical Examples of 6 Feet Rule Not Being Far Enough
+Hypothetical Examples of 6 Foot Rule Not Being Far Enough

 - 1 - Imagine you are out walking and staying six feet from a person, or persons, walking in front of you.
 It is quite easy to see that should a person in front of you be smoking and exhales, that you are breathing in that exhaled smoke within a second or two as you move into the space the person has just vacated.
 The faster people are walking, the quicker you will be breathing in their exhaled air.